emmastrand/EmmaStrand_Notebook/_posts/2022-03-07-Point-Judith-Oyster-Gut-16S-V6-Analysis.md

 ![qiime2](https://docs.qiime2.org/2021.4/_images/diversity.png)

-`--p-sampling-depth 2651 \` based on lowest # of reads for now.
+`--p-sampling-depth 29006 \` based on lowest # of reads for now (see above section).
 This passes our 1,500-3,000 minimum.
-I got this value from the sample frequency csv file.
 `--p-max-depth 10000 \`.
 The range of samples is high so I'm starting with 20,000 to see where our rarefraction curve stabilizes.

 **To re-run this script, need to delete core-metrics-results folder or rename the original folder.**